cprg210/cprg210.github.io/_posts/2020-06-29-day-03-headers-heros.md

     - What direction does `justify-content` affect, by default? `align-items`?
     - What width does your title need to be?
 Is the default (100%) good enough?

-### Activity: Adapt your header section into a hero section
-You will be working in pairs.
-Start a new codepen based on your header page (or start fresh) so you have a copy for both home and internal pages.
-- Are there any other ways of increasing the size of the `header` besides using the `height` property?
-- Try using a `linear-gradient()` with the CSS background image to achieve different effects.
-- When using Flexbox pay careful attention to the container/item relationship.

 ## Mid-day Huddle
 - who needs help?
 - any pivots?